-AIM Accounting Alliance (AAA) is a new organization for students in the Haslam College of Business who are interested in accounting and information management (IM).
+AIM Accounting Alliance (AAA) is an organization for students in Haslam who are interested in accounting and information management (IM).
 AAA's mission is to provide its members with the opportunity to gain experience with the recruiting process, to develop interview skills, and to acquire insight from accounting and IM professionals.
 AAA meets weekly to provide student-to-student and student-to-professional interaction.
 Membership is open to any student who is interested in or chooses a major, collateral, or dual concentration in accounting and/or IM.